 The Secret Box: How to create a safe environment for your market research participants to unveil their deepest secrets that help you have the best product

 When you're surveying people, you're often trying to make your product the most personalized and relevant for your users.
 However, whether in a group or even one-on-one, often they don't feel comfortable telling you more personal or emotional things.
 You want to know what their biggest weakness is, so that you can provide a solution.
 You want to know the things they long for.
 So this is a technique you can use:

 1. First tell them, "I'm going to be giving you a notecard to write something personal, and when you are ready, place it in this box.
 Your answer will not be shared with this group."
 Indicate the group of fellow survey participants in the room (not the market research team).

 2. Ask them to take a moment, close their eyes and focus on their center.
 Ask them to take a deep breath.

-3. Now tell them: "Please dive deep and into your center and ask yourself this question: What is your biggest weakness?
+3. Now tell them: "Please dive deep and into your center and ask yourself this question: What is something you have really wanted lately?
+Why?
 When you are ready, write it down and place it in this box."
-Or ask whatever you wish to know: it could be asking them what they most struggled with in the last week, it could be about something they have really wanted lately.
+Or ask whatever you wish to know: it could be asking them what they most struggled with in the last week.